 We all understand how important it is to save.
-If you have children, using your Child ISA allowance – officially known as the Junior ISA (JISA) allowance – is a great way to get your child on the savings ladder.
+If you have children, using your Child ISA allowance – officially known as the Junior ISA (JISA) allowance – is a great way to get your child on the savings ladder, even though it’s not the one.
 If you would like to know more about how these ISAs work and what the rules are, please read on.

 What are ISAs?

 The initials ISA stand for “Individual Saving Account,” and these products are what are known as “tax wrappers.”
 They provide an “envelope” in which you can invest, watch your investment grow tax-free, and make withdrawals without having to pay any income tax.
 There are six core types of ISA:

 - Cash ISA

 - Help to Buy ISA

 - Innovative Finance ISA

 You can set up any one or more of these ISAs via a bank, building society, NSI, wealth specialist companies, and investment platforms.
 In this article, we’ll look at setting up an ISA for a child or young person and the Junior ISA allowance itself.
 But let’s begin by looking at who a Junior ISA can be set up for.